 What inspired you to develop your own publishing business and write the books you’ve published?

 Tony: While teacher training I perceived a need for a grammar which could actually be covered on a TEFL course.
 A Grammar Course for TEFL Certificate (1998), 80 pages in length, was my attempt at this.
 I submitted the manuscript to a few ELT publishers but they rejected it, some because they already had authors working on something similar, others because as I had specified its readership as native speaker TEFL trainees they assessed the market as too small.
-I enjoyed publishing it myself, being able to organise the layout as I wanted, being able to include some ‘quirky’ examples, etc. This aspect of complete control prompted the publication of further books, in particular A Concise Grammar for EL Teachers and the latest Essential Phonetics for EL Teachers.
+I enjoyed publishing it myself, being able to organise the layout as I wanted, being able to include some ‘quirky’ examples, etc. This aspect of complete control prompted the publication of further books, in particular A Concise Grammar for English Language Teachers and the latest Essential Phonetics for EL Teachers.

 Where are you based?